ngs-lang/ngs/c/ngs.1.md

 Most language syntax constructs are actually a method calls.
 For example `1 + 2` is `+(1,2)` .
 The method named `+` is called with 1 and 2 as arguments.
 This means you can customize what a `+` does when applied to your types.
 Since types are "open", you can also define what a `+` means for existing types too.

-Note that the array is specifically scanned from last element to first to allow later code (your code as opposed to previously loaded library for example) to override the behaviour.
+Backwards array scanning allows later code (your code as opposed to previously loaded library for example) to override the behaviour.
 This override can be narrowed to specific cases using the `guard` clause.
 Continuing the example above:

 	F bigger(x:Int) {
 		guard x >= 100